manassaloi/manassaloi.github.io/_posts/2021-02-03-scaling-decisionmaking.markdown

 title:  "Scaling decision making"
 ---

 For a long time, I found it difficult to find a balance between letting people make mistakes and learn vs deciding based on task-relevant maturity.
 Example.
 You have a junior PM who just joined you post his MBA.
 Do you let her take all the decisions or do you scale her scope of work and decision-making power based on task-relevant maturity?
 If you do the first she might make some silly mistake; forget to figure out some edgecase due to lack of experience and the customer might suffer.
 I am sure you would not want your customers to suffer due to the lack of experience of someone.
 But you might also not have the luxury to do the second: wait for someone to gain experience.
 Startups are hard and you can't become the bottleneck for day to day decision making.

-Here is what has worked for me:
+After a lot of experiments, trying out new processes and frameworks, here is what I think has finally worked for me:

 1. Having a [uniform playbook for each stream](https://manassaloi.com/2020/12/09/how-to-be-strategic.html).
 2. Following simple frameworks like [internal then external](https://manassaloi.com/2021/02/02/internal-external.html).